 - officers at law enforcement agencies, like the DEA or ICE.

-A lawsuit can help deliver certain remedies to misconduct victims.
-Remedies include:
+A lawsuit can help deliver certain remedies to you as a misconduct victim.

 - the filing of an official complaint with the police department,

 - a court excluding evidence from a criminal case, and

 - a civil rights lawsuit through Section 1983 or a Bivens claim,

 In some cases, pursuing these remedies can lead to a criminal case against the cop.